Apophony: Description

 Most instances of apophony develop historically from changes due to phonological assimilation that are later grammaticalized (or morphologized) when the environment causing the assimilation is lost.
 Such is the case with English goose/geese and breath/breathe.

 Types

-Apophony may involve various types of alternations, including vowels, consonants, prosodic elements (such as tone, syllable length), and even smaller features, such as nasality (on vowels).
+Apophony may involve various types of alternations, including vowel quality, consonants, prosodic elements (such as tone and syllable length), or nasality (on vowels).

 The sound alternations may be used inflectionally or derivationally.
 The particular function of a given alternation will depend on the language.

 Vowel gradation

 Apophony often involves vowels.
 Indo-European ablaut (English sing-sang) and Germanic umlaut (goose-geese), mentioned above, are well attested examples.
 Another example is from Dinka: